asymingt/external-dns-dreamhost-webhook/README.md

 kubectl create secret generic dreamhost-credentials --from-literal=api-access-key='DREAMHOST_ACCESS_KEY' -n external-dns
 ```

-Once this is done you can write a configuration file that sets up external-dns to use the new webook with this secret API key.
+Once this is done you can create a configuration file called `external-dns-dreamhost-webhook.yaml` that sets up external-dns to use the new webook with this secret API key.

 ```yaml
 namespace: external-dns